 - Very few international flights (only Canada and Caribbean)

-- Connecting flights can be a hassle – untilconstruction is complete, you can now connect across terminals!
+Connecting flights can be a hassle – untilconstruction is complete, you can now connect across terminals!

 - Most expensive parking at $17/day for economy

 Reagan National Airport, known simply as “National” or “DCA”, is a local favorite.
 Here’s why.

 First off, DCA simply a treat to visit.
 The first thing you’ll notice as you walk in are the gorgeous, elaborate hallways dating from the 1950s with huge American flags hanging down from them.
 Even the flooring is magnificent.
 All of that combined with enormous windows and incredible views make DCA the prettiest airport in the Washington-DC area.
 By far.

 Plus for those with a layover in DC, there’s an airport museum right in the terminal dedicated to the history of the airport.

 DCA Location: Convenient for DC, not for Baltimore

 Although DCA is called “Washington National” airport, it’s not actually in Washington DC.
 Surprise!
 It’s in Arlington, Virginia.

 That being said, Reagan National still has the quickest, most convenient access to DC by metro.
 You can be in the heart of Washington 15 minutes after arriving in DCA.